matanhakim/ma_thesis/transform.md

       Have you misspelled the `data` argument in `ggplot()`

-As seen, the distribution of the jewish population has 3 modes, and therfore we will create a new categorical variable for sector.
+As seen, the distribution of the jewish population has 3 modes, and therefore we will create a new categorical variable for sector.
 Currently the variable is defined as “Arab” if there are more than 50% Arabs, “Mixed” if there are between 10%-50% Arabs, and “Jewish” otherwise.
-I consider making a “special sector” variable of some sort, to also include Hardei and Druze.
+I consider making a “special sector” variable of some sort, to also include Haredi and Druze.
 Should it be another variable or added to the sector variable?

 ``` r
 df <- df %>%